PolarSPARC |

 Overview

 Docker is a platform for developers and administrators to develop, build, deploy, and run applications.
-In other words, think of Docker as an application level container virtualization, that allows multiple isolated instances of an application and its dependencies (configuration, files, and libraries) to run on a single host.
+In other words, think of Docker as an application level virtualization, that allows multiple isolated instances of an application and its dependencies (configuration, files, and libraries) to run on a single host that are isolated from one another.

-Docker under the hood leverages some of the Linux kernel functionality such as namespaces, cgroups, capabilities, etc via an API interface called libcontainer to provide application level container virtualization.
+The Docker platform under-the-hood leverages some of the Linux kernel functionality such as namespaces, cgroups, capabilities, etc via an API interface called libcontainer to provide application level virtualization.

 The following Figure-1 illustrates the high-level overview of a Docker: